 This scenario is common in multi-vehicle accidents, and it is just one aspect that makes them so confusing.
 It is also why it is so important to always speak to a car accident attorney in San Francisco who can examine the case and determine which driver is liable for paying compensation.Have You Been Injured in a Multi-Vehicle Accident?

 If you have been injured in a multi-vehicle accident and do not know where to turn for the compensation you need, call a car accident attorney in San Francisco today.
-At Willoughby Brod, LLP, we know how to investigate these crashes to determine who was at fault.
+At the Brod Law Firm, we know how to investigate these crashes to determine who was at fault.
 We will then pursue the at-fault driver’s insurance company aggressively and hold them accountable for paying the compensation you deserve.
 Call us today at (800) 427-7020 to schedule your free consultation, and to get the help you need from our skilled attorneys.